 Chapter 3: The Blue Garden

-Marisol stayed in the hammock long after the house had gone quiet, wrapped in its woven threads as if it could hold her together, the night settling gently around her while the last echoes of her parents’ voices faded into something distant and unimportant.
+Marisol stayed in the hammock long after the house had gone quiet, wrapped in its woven threads as if it could hold the pieces of her together, the night settling gently around her while the last echoes of her parents’ voices faded into something distant and unimportant.

-Salado rested on her chest, warm and sandy, his soft purring rising and falling like a second heartbeat, grounding her in a way nothing else could.
-One of her hands lay absentmindedly on his back, moving slowly through his fur, while her eyes remained fixed on the garden beyond the columns.
+Salado rested on her chest, warm and purring.
+That calmed her, even if his sandy paws made the hammock itchy.
+One of her hands layed absentmindedly on his back, moving slowly through his fur, while her eyes remained fixed on the garden beyond the columns.

 It’s was a beautiful night.

-The leaves shifted softly in the breeze, brushing against each other in quiet rhythms, and the scent of flowers lingered in the air, sweet and heavy, mixing with the salt that always found its way in from the sea.
-Small points of light flickered between the bushes—fireflies, moving lazily, blinking in and out as if the garden itself was breathing.
+The palm trees shifted as if dancing in the breeze, brushing against each other in quiet rhythms, and the mangos which were in season, many of them picked by birds, where left behind to rot in the sun all day, but graced them with that scent that lingered in the air, sweet and heavy, mixing with the salt that always found its way in from the sea.
+Small points of light flickered between the bushes, a couple fireflies, moving lazily, blinking in and out, as if the garden itself was breathing.

-Her thoughts drifted back to the ocean, to the moment the light had risen from La Azulita, to the way it had broken apart and fallen like something alive.
+Her thoughts drifted back to the ocean, to the moment the light had risen from La Azulita, to the way it had broken apart and fallen like something from an action movie.
 A mixture between a firework and an atomic bomb.
 Beutiful and horrific.The memory didn’t sit right inside her.
-It pressed against her mind like something unfinished, something waiting.
+It pressed against her mind as if she carried the weight of the island inside her skull.
+That and her newly met responsibility with the school was a lot for her neck to carry alone that night.
+She shifted slightly in the hammock, the fibers tightening around her as it swayed.

 “What was that?” she murmured, more to herself than to Salado.